I**M** Listed by nightspire Ransomware Group

 Why This Matters for You and Your Family

 When a company holding personal information suffers a ransomware breach, the consequences often reach far beyond the organization itself.
-If your name, address, date of birth, financial details, or family records were among the internal files, those details are now in the hands of criminals who may sell them or use them to target you directly.
+If your name, address, date of birth, financial details, or family records were among the internal files, those details may now be in the hands of criminals who may sell them or use them to target you directly.
 For ordinary families this can mean sudden spikes in identity theft, fraudulent loans opened in your name, or unexpected collection attempts months later.
 Children’s information stored in family-linked files can also be exposed, increasing long-term risks.

 The Doxxing and Identity-Chain Implications